stefnotch/starboard-mathlive/README.md

 > My use cases would be things like `lim n` and then the autocomplete suggesting `lim n -> infinity`.
 > Or autocompleting according to what was written in the previous line

+todo: autoalign?
+As in x = a = b = c = d in an aligned environment with the equals signs below each other

 look at https://www.symbolab.com/ , since it does some useful things

 advertise mathlive (+mathjson) and starboard